 - Define goals and expectations – Decide which metrics, KPIs, and benchmarks you will use to measure success and progress and ensure your client is on board.

 - Communicate progress updates – Keep your client informed about progress throughout the project.
-This can be done through regular meetings, phone calls, or email updates.
+This can be done through regular meetings, phone calls with a business phone number or email updates.